File system sharing (osxfs)Estimated reading time: 15 minutes

 By default, you can share files in

-File sharing tab in Docker preferences -> Preferences ->
+use the File sharing tab in Docker preferences -> Preferences ->

 File sharing.
 (See Preferences.)